The Olives Behind Spanish Olive Oil

 Arbequina olive trees originate from the region of Les Garrigues in Spanish Catalonia, where they were rediscovered not so long ago in the rocky soil near the town of Arbeca, formerly Arbequa.
 Now they are grown in other parts of Spain, as well.
 According to historical sources, the first Arbequina seeds were brought from Jerusalem in the middle-ages by the Duke of Medinaceli, lord of Arbequa.

 Arbequina olives are round and small.
 They turn from pale green to pink and dark purple during the growing process.
 Harvest time is November, earlier than most other varieties.
-The color of our oil varies from emerald green to a deep golden yellow.
+The color of the oil varies from emerald green to a deep golden yellow.
 The initial flavor is nutty sweet, reminiscent of melon and almond, but with a surprisingly peppery accent, and a mellow, fruity after-taste.

 The trees are not a very vigorous variety, and because of the very small size of the fruit, it is difficult to harvest mechanically.
 Arbequina olives produce a pale yellow to greenish color oil, which is delicate and fruity with the slightly bitter quality that Spaniards enjoy.
 It is best stored in a cool dark place because of its high proportion of healthful (and fragile) polyunsaturated fatty acids.
 This oil is a wonderful garnish for a plate of crisp greens.
 It is also a favorite for marinated vegetables and grilled fish.
 Because of its delicate flavor, it is better not to use arbequina olive oil for frying.
 It is ideal for alioli and mayonnaise.

 An ancient stock of olives grown for centuries in Toledo and Ciudad Real.
 The trees occupy 14% of the community of Castilla-La Mancha.
 It is a stable oil because it contains 77% monounsaturated fatty acids.
 As with the arbequina olives, cornicabra fruit is very difficult to pick mechanically and therefore is only used in fine oils.
-It produces golden fruity oil with greenish reflections, which tastes velvety, sweetish, and slightly bitter.
+It produces a golden fruity oil with greenish reflections, which tastes velvety, sweetish, and slightly bitter.
 It is suitable for dressing warm salads, roasted and stewed vegetables, and in uncooked sauces such as mayonnaise and as a marinade for game.

 An olive from the north of Spain in Aragon.
 The tree is straight and vigorous and the harvest is early, starting in early November.
 Ideal for mechanical harvesting, Empeltre olives mainly produce an oil that ranges from pale yellow to old gold in color.
 It has a fruity, sometimes slightly sweet almond flavor with no bitterness.